Designations Congruent with Things: Chapter 9

 “Are you still bleeding?”

 “Um, I don’t know, probably?
 It’s been ten seconds; I doubt it’s over yet.
-I think you should do quantum mechanics, mainly because it’s more awesome, and also because I’m not sure that all your math friends have been following your career now that you’re not directly working on zeta functions.
+I think you should do quantum mechanics, mainly because it’s awesome, and also because I’m not sure that all your math friends have been following your career now that you’re not directly working on zeta functions.
 I mean, life goes on, even when giant alien monsters are eating coastal cities.
 Those Fields Medals aren’t going to win themselves.
 But you can get back into the whole thing slantwise because of the connection between the quantum energy levels of chaotic systems and Riemann zeros, dude, it’s so perfect it suggests itself.
 To me.
 A biologist.
 Who could not find a Riemann zero if his life depended on it.
 Before yesterday.
-Because now I’d crush those zeros.
+Now I’d crush those zeros.
 But I’m not as interested as you are.
 Tell me I will not make an awesome life partner and/or roommate.
 Have you considered that if we don’t turn evil we could do a lot of good things?
-Like, you know, for science?”
+Like, y’know, for science?”

-“First,” Hermann says, “that was already my plan, so I will thank you not to describe it as ‘slantwise,’ and I will thank you not to take credit for proposing I avail myself of the connection between the Riemann hypothesis and quantum mechanics to further my professional career.
+“First,” Hermann says, “that was already my plan, so I’ll thank you not to describe it as ‘slantwise,’ and I’ll thank you not to take credit for proposing I avail myself of the connection between the Riemann Hypothesis and quantum mechanics to further my professional career.
 I, in fact, conceived that plan more than five years ago, and I’m certain you pulled it directly out of my head, akin to the way you managed to unerringly locate this sherry, much good though it did you.”
 Hermann shakes the bottle in his direction.

-“Keep drinking,” Newt advises him.
+“Keep drinking,” Newt advises.

-“You’re always an idiot.
+“And you’re always an idiot.
 Are you still bleeding?”

 Hermann shoots him in unimpressed look.